A New Data Integration Framework for Covid-19 Social Media Information: Result Analysis and Discussion

-Figure \ref{fig:tree1} displays the first tree of the vine copula for the Covid-19 data.
+Figure \ref{fig:tree1} displays the first tree of the vine copula for the Covid-19 data, that we previously named model (i).
 The nodes are denoted with blue squares, with the numbers corresponding to the margins reported on them.
 On each edge, the plot shows the name of the selected pair copula family and the estimated copula parameter expressed as Kendall’s $\tau$.
 In order to estimate the vines, we adopted the Kendall’s $\tau$ criterion for tree selection, the AIC for the copula families selection and the MLE method for estimating the pair copula parameters.
 As it is clear from Figure \ref{fig:tree1}, the total number of tweets plays a central role in the vine, linking official Covid-19 to social media variables.
 The total number of tweets and Google searches are contiguously related.
 Likewise, the sentiment scores \texttt{Bing} and \texttt{Afinn} are directly associated. \texttt{Tweets} is also directly connected to the number of deaths, the total number of tests and the number of hospital cases.
 The symmetric Gaussian copula, which is often employed in traditional multivariate modelling, was only identified once as the best fitting copula, to link the number of patients on ventilation and the number of new admissions.
+This suggests that model (i), with different pair copula families, better fits the data compared to model (ii), which assumes all Gaussian pair copula families.
 On the contrary, the selected copula families include the Student’s t copula, which is able to model strong tail dependence, the Tawn copula and Archimedean copulas such as the Clayton, Gumbel and Joe, that are able to capture asymmetric dependence, and mixture copulas such as the BB8 (Joe-Frank), that can accommodate various dependence shapes.
 Most of the associations between the variables are positive.
 The strongest associations are between the official Covid-19 variables \texttt{ICU\_Beds} and \texttt{Admissions}, between \texttt{ICU\_Beds} and \texttt{Deaths} and between the \texttt{Bing} and \texttt{Afinn} sentiment scores.
 Also, \texttt{Deaths} and \texttt{Tweets} are mildly associated.
+The results suggest that associations between official (a) and social media data (b) are present and that the independence model (iii), which assumes no relationship between different sources of information is not appropriate for the data.